How to Get an SSL Certificate [+10 Best Free SSLs]

 Learn More About HubSpot's CMS with SSL

-An SSL certificate keeps your customers’ sensitive information secure as they visit pages, read posts, submit interest forms, and purchase products.
+An SSL certificate keeps customers’ sensitive information secure as they visit pages, read posts, submit interest forms, and purchase products.
 In this post, I'll share everything you need to know about SSL certificates and the best free SSL certificates you can get, regardless of your budget.

 Why get an SSL certificate?